Health Care Fraud

 - Equipment manufacturers that offer “free” products to individuals, when in fact, insurers are being billed for them (particularly when those products were not needed and may not have been delivered);

-It’s important to point out the statute specifically says one need not have actual knowledge of the law or specific intent to commit a violation of this section to be convicted.
+It’s important to point out that the statute specifically says one need not have actual knowledge of the law or specific intent to commit a violation of this section to be convicted.

 The OIG reports these actions collectively cost tens of billions of dollars annually.
 In recent years, the FBI has been teaming up with local authorities to crack down on these activities, and it has meant an uptick in health care fraud arrests and convictions.Penalties for Health Care Fraud Conviction